 A ceiling hatch allows you to open the crate to easily offer your puppy a treat or provide a bowl of food and water without risk of your dog fleeing from the crate the second you open the door.

 The sliding tray is a dog owner’s dream.
 Truly.
-It slides out easily for cleaning and slides back in just as fluidly.
+It slides out for easy cleaning and slides back in just as fluidly.

 Whether you have a dog or a puppy, they’re likely to make a mess at some point, whether from eating their food, enjoying a treat, or having an accident.
 The tray makes cleaning a breeze.